techbelle/the-little-mongodb-book/en/mongodb.markdown

 When using Atlas, security is already enforced for you, so fewer steps are required.
 You still must create an admin user and password, and then allow access to your data from specific IP addresses.

 ## Backup and Restore ##
 When you have production data, you want to make sure that you back it up on regular basis (as well as restoring it).
 There are several approaches to doing backups with MongoDB, all described [here](https://www.mongodb.com/docs/manual/core/backups/).
-Simplest for a small amount of data is using `mongodump` and `mongorestore` executables that are part of the [MongoDB Tools package](https://www.mongodb.com/try/download/database-tools).
+In production you will likely use disk level snapshots, but simplest method for a small amount of data is using `mongodump` and `mongorestore` executables that are part of the [MongoDB Tools package](https://www.mongodb.com/try/download/database-tools).
 Simply executing `mongodump` will connect to localhost or any connection string you pass to it, then backup all of your databases to a `dump` subfolder.
 You can type `mongodump --help` to see additional options.
 Common options are to backup only a specific database or collection.
 You can then use the `mongorestore` executable to restore a previously made backup.
 Both `mongodump` and `mongorestore` operate on BSON, which is MongoDB's native format.

 To demonstrate, we could backup our `learn` database to a `backup` folder, by executing (this is its own executable which you run in a command/terminal window, not within the mongo shell itself):

-	mongodump --db=learn --out=backup
+	mongodump -d learn -out backup

 To restore only the `unicorns` collection, we could then do:

-	mongorestore --db=learn --collection=unicorns backup/learn/unicorns.bson
+	mongorestore -d learn -c unicorns backup/learn/unicorns.bson

 It's worth pointing out that `mongoexport` and `mongoimport` are two other executables which can be used to export and import data to/from JSON or CSV.
 For example, we can get a JSON output by doing:

-	mongoexport --db=learn --collection=unicorns
+	mongoexport -d learn -c unicorns

 And a CSV output by doing:

-	mongoexport --db learn --collection unicorns --csv --fields name,weight,vampires
+	mongoexport -d learn -c unicorns --csv --fields name,weight,vampires

 Note that `mongoexport` and `mongoimport` cannot always represent your data fully.
 Only `mongodump` and `mongorestore` should ever be used for actual backups.
 You can read more about [your backup options](https://www.mongodb.com/docs/manual/core/backups/) in the MongoDB documentation.